 Mobile apps introduce unique challenges for continuous integration.
 Apps may require sensors such as the GPS or camera that are only available on physical devices.
 In addition, simulators or emulators are only an approximation of hardware and may conceal or obscure problems.
 In the end, it's necessary to test a mobile app on real hardware to be confident that it's truly customer-ready.

 The App Center Test addresses this particular problem by testing apps directly on hundreds of physical devices.
-Developers write automated acceptances tests, which allow for powerful UI testing.
+Developers write automated acceptance tests, which allow for powerful UI testing.
 Once these tests are uploaded to App Center, the CI server can run them automatically as part of a CI process as shown in the following diagram:

 Azure DevOps and Team Foundation Server (TFS) are Microsoft's collaborative tools for continuous integration build services, task tracking, agile planning and reporting tools, and version control.
 With version control, Azure DevOps and TFS can work with its own system (Team Foundation Version Control or TFVC) or with projects hosted on GitHub.

 - Azure DevOps provides services via the cloud.
 Its primary advantage is that it requires no dedicated hardware or infrastructure and can be accessed from anywhere through web browsers and through popular development tools such as Visual Studio, making it appealing for teams that are geographically distributed.
 It is free for teams of five developers or less, after which additional licenses can be purchased to accommodate a growing team.

 - TFS is designed for on-premises Windows servers and accessed through a local network or a VPN connection to that network.
 Its primary advantage is that you fully control the configuration of the build servers and can install whatever additional software or services are needed.
 TFS has a free entry-level Express edition for small teams.

 Both TFS and Azure DevOps are tightly integrated with Visual Studio and allow developers to perform many version control and CI tasks from within the comfort of a single IDE.
 The Team Explorer Everywhere plugin for Eclipse (see below) is also available.
 Visual Studio for Mac has a preview of TFVC available.